douyang/echonet-variance-in-function-analysis/README.md

 1) assessing cardiac function
 2) quantifying error in left ventricular ejection fraction calculation with slight clinical perturbations

+## Dataset
+We simulated errors and ran calculations on 10,032 echocardiogram images which were gathered from EchoNet-Dynamic (https://echonet.github.io/dynamic/)

 ## Examples
 We show examples of our different systematic variation of cardiac function assessment.
 The error opportunities showcased are over/under tracing of the left ventricle, rotations of main longitudinal axis, foreshortened apex and mitral valve annulus level foreshortening.
 No human tracings for these patients were used.